 You have two different settings: EditLevel and EditQualityLevel.

-This means that you will be able to access your project from other computers that you’re logged in to Roblox in, which is great if you use multiple computers or access Roblox from multiple different locations.
+This means that you will be able to access your games/projects from other computers that you’re logged in to Roblox in, which is great if you use multiple computers or access Roblox from multiple different locations.
 It’s recommended that you use both methods in case either go down and lose your data.
 If your computer breaks down or there’s a disaster which wipes your data, you’ll have a backup in your Roblox publish.

 To do this, head to your Roblox place’s game page, click the three dots next to the title and click Configure Place.
 You can then click on the “Version History” tab to access all the published versions available to revert to.
 Select the version you wish to revert to, and then open your place again in Studio.

 In order to publish and confirm your revert, you will need to open your place and publish it to Roblox as a new version.
 This is because right now, you have only reverted your Studio – if someone plays your game they will still see the current non-revered version.
 So open the place up in Studio and go to File > Publish to see those changes take effect in your game.

 Don’t forget, if you’re having trouble getting your Studio to work, you can contact Roblox’s technical support team by filling out the form here: